Secrets in Speaking and Consulting

 I think that’s an individual decision.
 Sometimes not putting forward the price right away allows you to have some of those necessary conversations.

-The difference between Virtual Events versus In-Person Charging
+The difference between Virtual Events and In-Person Charging

 It all depends on the situation.
 So if an organization is looking at a virtual event and they’re potentially having a larger audience, or they’re feeling like they can have more people, then the pricing may look very similar.